dannguyen/smalldata_journalism/class/index.md

 This class will be taught in a small group setting with a focus on hands-on instruction.

+**Note:** I won't be teaching any programming, but if you already how to code, you'll learn how to apply it in data journalism.
+And if you can't code yet, you'll learn how it can be useful &ndash; which is always good to have in mind before learning to code mid-career.

 ### Prerequisites

 - A [Google Account with Fusion Tables](https://support.google.com/fusiontables/answer/2571232?hl=en&ref_topic=1652595) set up